jarviscanada/jarvis_data_eng_NarimanAlimuradov/README.md

 # Nariman Alimuradov .
 Jarvis Consulting

-Hi I'm Nariman, a graduate from McMaster University's software engineering program and I have recently joined Jarvis as a data engineer!
+I am a graduate of McMaster University's software engineering program, and I have recently joined Jarvis as a software and data engineer.
 During my undergrad, I spent eight months as a software developer for Adlib Software, where I designed document detection models on the machine learning team.
 I enjoy spending my free time volunteering.
-While at McMaster, I spent a year teaching workshop classes to students at elementary schools across Hamilton, and during the past six months, I have been volunteering as a crisis responder for the Kids Help Phone text line.
+While at McMaster, I spent a year teaching workshop classes to students at elementary schools across Hamilton.
+I have also been volunteering over the past six months as a crisis responder for the Kids Help Phone text line.
 I love programming and computer science because it is a language that can be applied to every facet of life.
-Software provides immeasurable benefits to everything in our lives and I think it's important to have a deep understanding of it.
+Software provides immeasurable benefits to everything in our lives, and it's critical to have a deep understanding of it.

 ## Skills

-**Proficient:** Python, Java, SQL, JavaScript, Git
+**Proficient:** Java, Python, SQL, JavaScript, Git, Agile/Scrum

-**Competent:** Linux/Bash, HTML/CSS, Flask, REST API, Keras
+**Competent:** Docker, Linux/Bash, HTML/CSS, Flask, Keras

-**Familiar:** React, Node.js, AWS, Android, Docker
+**Familiar:** React, Node.js, AWS, Android, REST API

 ## Jarvis Projects

 Project source code: [https://github.com/jarviscanada/jarvis_data_eng_NarimanAlimuradov](https://github.com/jarviscanada/jarvis_data_eng_NarimanAlimuradov)

 **Cluster Monitor** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_NarimanAlimuradov/tree/master/linux_sql)]: Developed a Linux monitoring agent that allows a user to monitor and store machine specifications and usage information for multiple Linux systems.
 The agent employs Bash Scripts to collect machine hardware information, which is then stored in a PostgreSQL database provisioned using Docker.
-Resource usage is fetched periodically with Crontab and the data aggregated can then be manipulated using SQL queries.
+Resource usage is fetched periodically with Crontab, and the aggregated data can then be manipulated using SQL queries.

 **Core Java Apps** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_NarimanAlimuradov/tree/master/core_java)]: